Introduction to Effective Timetabling

 Headteachers, Senior School Managers, Principal Teachers, Business Managers and staff with a keen interest in learning how to timetable.

-This is a 3-day course hosted at Moray House School of Education and the tuition fees are £490.
+This is a 3-day course hosted at Moray House School of Education.
 Please note that we are no longer hosting residential versions of this course, and participants will be responsible for their own travel and accomodation costs if required.
 Lunch will be provided each day.

 This course will run on the following dates: